 The Student Counseling Services offers a range of services and programs to assist students in maximizing their potential for success: short-term individual, couples, and group counseling, as well as crisis intervention, outreach, consultation, and referral services.
 The staff is licensed by the State of Texas and assists students who are dealing with academic skills concerns, situational crises, adjustment problems, and emotional difficulties.
 Information shared with the staff is treated confidentially and in accordance with Texas State Law.
-Location: Hobart Taylor, 2nd floor; Phone: 936-261-3564; Health & Counseling Center Website
+Location: Owens Franklin Health Center, Suite 226; Phone: 936-261-3564; Health & Counseling Center Website